oleganza/bitcoin-papers/BitcoinGlossary.md

 ### Colored Coin

 A concept of adding a special meaning to certain transaction outputs.
 This could be used to create a tradable commodity on top of Bitcoin protocol.
 For instance, a company may create 1 million shares and declare a single transaction output containing 10 BTC (1 bln *satoshis*) as a source of these shares.
 Then, some or all of these bitcoins can be moved to other addresses, sold or exchanged for anything.
-During a voting process or a dividend distribution, share owners can prove ownership by simply singing a particular message by the private keys associated with addresses holding bitcoins derived from the initial source.
+During a voting process or a dividend distribution, share owners can prove ownership by simply signing a particular message by the private keys associated with addresses holding bitcoins derived from the initial source.

 ### Cold Storage